nagy135/subtube/README.md

 # DEPENDECIES

-This project has couple of dependecies you have to have.
+This project has 3 dependecies you have to have and 2 optional ones.
 If you use arch or almost any normal linux distribution, this should be easy to get for you.

 * [sxiv](https://github.com/muennich/sxiv)
 * [youtube-dl](https://github.com/ytdl-org/youtube-dl)